 3 Earnings are the straight-time hourly wages or salaries paid to employees.
 They include incentive pay, cost-of-living adjustments, and hazard pay.
 Excluded are premium pay for overtime, vacations, holidays, nonproduction bonuses, and tips.
-The mean is computed by totaling the pay of all westers and dividing by the number of workers weighted by hours.
-See of all workers and dividing by the number of workers, weighted by hours.
-See appendix A for more information.
+The mean is computed by totaling the pay of all workers and dividing by the number of workers, weighted by hours.
+See